papsti/macpan-workshop/companion-materials_mli.md

 | <img src="images/exercise.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Follow the advice [here](https://canmod.github.io/macpan2/articles/example_models.html#modifying-examples) to create two copies of the [SIR](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model: one called SI and one called SEIR.
 Place both of these models in a directory on your computer called `macpan-workshop-library`.
 Or just do one model as time permits.<br><br>Simplify the model called SI so that it is an SI model (check your work [here](https://github.com/canmod/macpan2/tree/main/inst/starter_models/si)).<br><br>Add flows to the model called SEIR so that it becomes an SEIR model (check your work [here](https://github.com/canmod/macpan2/tree/main/inst/starter_models/seir)).<br><br>Simulate a time-series of incidence from one of these models and plot it. |

+MLi: Highlight this is basically what "off-the-shelf" model means.

 The previous exercise described one approach to modifying existing models, which involves copying a directory and editing the files in that